billpmurphy/quick-note/README.md

 Obviously, you should substitute "/path/to/script" with the file path to wherever you placed the quick_note.bash file.
 Then, open up the Terminal and type:

-your-hostname$ n
+$ n

 This will prompt you to enter a path to a directory that will hold your notes.
 I recommend putting your notes in a Dropbox folder, so that you can sync notes from multiple machines.
 After that, to enter a new note, you can type:

-your-hostname$ n this is a new note!
+$ n this is a new note!

 "this is a new note!" will be saved to your notes file.
-To view your old notes, type:
+To view your 10 most recent notes, type:

+$ n

+To view all notes, including information about the directory in which they were written and the hostname of the machine you were on, use the -a flag:

-your-hostname$ n
+$ n -a

-This will show you the 10 most recent notes.
+This is useful for searching old notes, e.g.:

+$ n -a | grep "python"